kylec32/scaledcode-blog/content/blog/ntp-gone-wrong/index.md

 _Stratum_

 An 8-bit integer indicates how many layers down from a primary time source the responding server is.
-The following defined stratum exist in the specification.
+The following defined stratum exists in the specification.

  * `0` - Unspecified or Invalid
  * `1` - Primary server (e.g equipped with GPS or atomic clock)